quakkels/rssdiscoveryengine/README.md

+> ## Planned JavaScript Port
+> RSS Discovery Engine is facing problems related to bots taking advantage of it and spaming websites with requests.
+The result is some sites are forced to block the server's IP address.

+>Since the engine keeps no cache nor persists any spidered data to disk, the engine would work on the client.
+So the plan is to port the engine from Python to client side JavaScript.
+Once it's running in the client, blocking a spammer means the spammer's own IP gets blocked.
+Therefore, the many legitimate users of RSS Discovery Engine would not be affected.

 # RSS Discovery Engine

 The [RSS Discovery Engine](https://rdengine.quakkels.com/) exists to encourage people to use RSS for finding and consuming their news and current events.